ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/use-sharing-auditing.md

 - **SharingInvitationAccepted:** The external user has accepted the sharing invitation sent by the acting user and now has access to the resource.

-- **AnonymousLinkCreated:** An anonymous link is created for a resource.
+- **AnonymousLinkCreated:** An anonymous link (also called an "Anyone" link) is created for a resource.
 Because an anonymous link can be created and then copied, it's reasonable to assume that any document with an anonymous link has been shared with a target user.

 - **AnonymousLinkUsed:** As the name implies, this event is logged when an anonymous link is used to access a resource.